contentauth/c2pa-python/docs/working-stores.md

 **Phase 2: Sign the asset**

-Restore the working store with a `Context` so that settings (e.g. thumbnails on/off) and the signer are applied:
+Restore the working store with a `Context` that applies settings (e.g., thumbnails on/off) and the signer:

 ```py
 ctx = Context.from_dict({